hexamite/hx19-java/README.md

 ### High level message builder

-In code messages can be constructed in a groovy script using a 'builder' that provides benefits such as auto-completions and context sensitive help.
+In code, messages can be constructed using a groovy 'builder' that, apart from being more readily understnadable, provides benefits such as auto-completions and context sensitive help when used inside Eclipse.

 Example: